botcliq/botcliq.github.io/algorithm.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Golang
+title: Algorithm
 ---

 New Updates:

-{% for themes in site.golang %}
+{% for themes in site.algorithm %}

 <h2><a href="{{ themes.url }}">
   {{ themes.title }}</a></h2>